 Travel insurance for Thailand can be expensive.
-But not getting travel insurance for that trip to Thailand can be even more expensive.
+But not getting travel insurance for that trip to see all the amazing places to visit Thailand can be even more expensive.

 As someone who travels in Thailand frequently, and who recently was burglarized (and got my laptop stolen!) just before my latest trip, travel insurance is a subject I've thought about a lot recently.
 If you're like me, you may be asking yourself: